ZackRogers/D3-challenge/README.md

+For this homework I was tasked to visualize data for a major metro paper using d3 in javascript and html.
+The data comes from the U.S Census Bureeau and Behavioral Risk Factor Surveillance System.
+The data consist of trends, which shape a persons life.
+I created an analysis comparing healthcare vs poverty and smokers versus age.
-# D3 Homework - Data Journalism and D3
+# D3  - Data Journalism and D3

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)